 Alexa stops responding when the Echo device loses Wi-Fi, the microphone is muted, or the device encounters a software glitch.
 Most issues resolve with a quick restart.
 Here are the fixes in order of likelihood.

-• A solid red light ring means the microphone is muted; press the mic button on top of the Echo to restore voice recognition instantly.
+- A solid red light means the mic is muted; press the mic button to restore voice recognition

-• Unplugging the Echo for 30 seconds clears temporary software glitches and is the most effective single fix for unresponsive devices.
+- Unplugging the Echo for 30 seconds clears software glitches and fixes most unresponsive devices

-• An orange spinning light means the Echo cannot connect to Wi-Fi; reconnect through the Alexa app under Devices > Echo & Alexa.
+- An orange spinning light means no Wi-Fi; reconnect through the Alexa app

-• Multiple Echo devices in the same home can cause the wrong one to respond; assign different wake words to each device to prevent conflicts.
+- Multiple Echo devices can cause the wrong one to respond; assign different wake words

-• A factory reset erases device settings but leaves your smart home configurations and routines intact in your Amazon account.
+- A factory reset erases device settings but keeps smart home routines in your Amazon account

 #Fix 1: Check the Microphone and LED Light